You can find pirated copies of books and ebooks online in a few seconds, but do you think about the security of free PDF ebooks?

 But it would not surprise me.
 If your book is reasonably popular, they might even buy a copy.

-As I mentioned earlier in the article, one site is offering over 70 million free books in PDF, so it is a fight that you will never win.
+As I mentioned earlier in the article, one site is offering over 70 million free books in PDF format, so it’s a fight that you will never win.

 Cheapskate readers beware